 Increased Cost of Compliance (ICC) coverage under the Standard Flood Insurance Policy (SFIP) provides for the payment of a claim to help pay for the cost to comply with State or community floodplain management laws or ordinances from a flood event in which a building has been declared substantially damaged or repetitively damaged.
 When an insured building is damaged by a flood and the State or community declares the building to be substantially damaged or repetitively damaged, ICC coverage will help pay for the cost to elevate, floodproof, demolish, or relocate the building up to a maximum benefit of $30,000.
 This coverage is in addition to the building coverage for the repair of actual physical damages from flood under the SFIP.

 A flood insurance policyholder should immediately report any flood loss to the insurance company or agent who wrote the policy.
 A claims adjuster will be assigned the loss, and the policyholder must file a “proof of loss” within 60 days of the date of loss.
-A policyholder whose policy is with a WYO company must follow the company’s claim procedures.
-The 60-day time limit for filling a proof of loss remains the same.
+You can contact the NFIP at (888) 379-9531 or visit NFIP’S Direct Servicing Agent to report a claim.

 A proof of loss-the policyholder’s valuation of claimed damages - is a sworn statement made by the policyholder that substantiates the insurance claim and is required to be submitted to the NFIP or WYO company within 60 days of the loss.
 A printed form usually is available from the adjuster assigned to the claim.